bormonoff/Unix-socket-server/README.md

 This repository goal is to create a multithreaded server using only the standard linux socket libraries.

  #### `How to launch`
- 0. Clone this repo, write these commands and run the server exe.
+ 0. Clone this repository, write the following commands and run the server.

  ```
  mkdir build && cd build